Robinhood vs. Schwab Introduction

 Category Four: Computer Software

-Both companies offer more features and a bigger interface on their websites.
-Robinhood now has full-screen charting with technical studies, which are not on the mobile app.
-The order ticket is the same as before, as are the option tools, including a strategy-builder.
-Watchlists on the website sync with those on the mobile app.
+A larger interface and more tools will be found on both companies’ websites.
+This time, Robinhood has full-screen charting with technical studies that we didn’t find on its mobile app.
+The order ticket is the same, though, and so are the option tools, which include a strategy-builder tool.
+The watchlists that appear on the website sync with the mobile app.

-The Central all-in-one trade ticket can place orders for stocks, ETFs, options, or futures.
-Some advanced order types are available, like contingent on volume and market on close.
-For options traders, there are order types like walk limit/credit and even.
+An all-in-one trade ticket on Central can submit orders for stocks, ETFs, options, or futures.
+There are some advanced trade types here, such as contingent on volume and market on close.
+For options traders, order types include walk limit/credit and even.

-Schwab is adding even more software that will raise the level of trading on computers.
-These new platforms will also use the thinkorswim name and will be available as both desktop and browser versions with lots of advanced trading tools.
-Some features will include full-screen charting, a backtesting tool, advanced screeners, professional order types, and simulated trading.
+Schwab is in the process of rolling out more software that will bring trading to an even higher level in the computer environment.
+These platforms will once again carry the thinkorswim moniker, and the software will be available in both desktop and browser formats with tons of powerful trading tools.
+Examples include full-screen charting, a backtesting gadget, advanced screeners, pro-level order types, and simulated trading.

 Winner: Schwab